MeghanaIndlamudi/Engineering-Summary/Notion's Data Lake.md

 The new architecture, implemented using AWS S3 and Apache Hudi, incorporates the following key components:

 - **AWS S3**: Used as the primary storage layer for both raw and processed data.
-- **Kafka**: Handles real-time data ingestion via Debezium CDC connectors to stream incremental changes from Postgres to the data lake.
+- **Kafka**: Handles real-time data ingestion via Debezium CDC(Change Data Capture) connectors to stream incremental changes from Postgres to the data lake.
 - **Apache Hudi**: Optimized for update-heavy workloads, Hudi is used to process and store data in S3 with UPSERT and COPY_ON_WRITE features.
 - **Apache Spark**: Employed for distributed data processing and denormalization, with PySpark for lighter tasks and Scala Spark for intensive computations like tree traversal.

-### Data Ingestion and Processing Pipeline
+- **Debezium**: Captures changes in Postgres tables, streaming these as Kafka topics, which simplifies topic management and ensures consistent replication into Hudi tables in S3.

-1. **Change Data Capture (CDC)**: Debezium captures incremental changes in Postgres and streams them to Kafka topics, where each table is assigned a topic.
+### Data Ingestion and Processing Pipeline (Key Design Decisions)

-2. **Incremental Ingestion**: Kafka messages are consumed by Apache Hudi, which ingests only updated data, maintaining data freshness while minimizing cost and system load.
+1. **Incremental Ingestion**: Kafka messages are consumed by Apache Hudi, which ingests only updated data, maintaining data freshness while minimizing cost and system load.
+Updates are continuously streamed from Kafka to S3 via Hudi, keeping the data lake up-to-date.
-3. **Post-Processing**: Raw data is stored in S3 as a single source of truth.
-Transformation, denormalization, and permission data construction (e.g., tree traversal) are performed in Spark before saving processed data for analytics and reporting.
+2. **Post-Processing**: Raw data is first ingested into S3 to create a single source of truth, simplifying debugging.
+Post-processing tasks, such as transformation, denormalization, and permission data construction (e.g., tree traversal) are performed in Spark before saving processed data for analytics and reporting.

 ## Key Optimizations